 50km from the city of Akureyri

-The project is being developed to primarily complement the growth of the industrial sector in North Eastern Iceland.
-The project site covering an area of approximately 24km² is located approximately 50km from the city of Akureyri.
+The project is being developed to primarily complement the growth of the industrial sector in north-eastern Iceland.
+The project site, covering an area of approximately 24km², is located roughly 50km from the city of Akureyri.

 The construction of the geothermal power station started in April 2015 and is expected to generate approximately 145 jobs.
 The annual output from the two-phased project is expected to be 738GWh.
 Phase two of the project is expected to start operations in 2018.

 The Hellisheidi power plant ranks sixth among the world’s biggest geothermal power plants by installed capacity.

 The project was conceptualised in 1999, following the drilling of the first hole, while research drilling at the site was initiated in 2002 and extensive preparatory works started in 2011.
 An environmental impact assessment for a geothermal power station up to a capacity of 200MW was performed for Þeistareykir.

 As of 2014, nine production wells were drilled at the project site, while the second phase will require the drilling of up to nine additional production wells.

 The project primarily involves the construction of a powerhouse containing the steam turbine and generator, a facilities building and workshop, as well as two turbine halls.
 There will also be a steam separator station, re-injection system and pumping station for cold water supply, as well as steam pipelines connecting the three current drilling areas.

 Other ancillary construction activities include the manufacture and installation of the power station’s mechanical and electrical equipment as well as the control systems.